hylang/hy/docs/tutorial.rst

     (loop (print (eval (read))))

-Rather then write it like that, we can write it as follows:
+Rather than write it like that, we can write it as follows:

 .. code-block:: clj